-Beatriz Mesquita was born in Brazil on the 7th of April 1991, starting Jiu Jitsu in 1996 together with her brother as a way to have an extra curricular sporting activity.
-Though Beatriz’s brother would abandon the sport a year later, the tenacious Bea persisted even as she moved with her family to the beach town of Saquarema (state of Rio de Janeiro).
+Beatriz Mesquita was born in Brazil on the 7th of April 1991.
+She started training Jiu-Jitsu in 1996 together with her brother, as an extracurricular sporting activity.
+Though Beatriz’s brother would abandon the sport a year later, Bia persisted even as she moved with her family to the beach town of Saquarema (state of Rio de Janeiro).
 In Saquarema she started training under Coach Luis Fernando from the Vento Sul academy.

-Her aptitude for the sport was evident from the get go, and she also enjoyed competing thoroughly, winning several podium spots from a young age.
-She won the title of Brazilian Junior Champion and her third State Championship by the age of 10.
+Her aptitude for the sport was evident from the get-go, and she also enjoyed competing thoroughly, winning several podium spots from a young age, including the Brazilian National Junior Champion title and her third State Championship by the age of 10.

 When Beatriz Mesquita was 9 years old, she decided to also join Judo and seek a different thrill.
-She medalled in several different Judo competitions; though Bea decided to abandon the sport at age 12 by doctor’s recommendation because of consistent knee injuries.
-She went on to practice swimming and again managed to show her natural born athletic abilities, doing very well in competitions.
+She medalled in several different Judo competitions; though Bia decided to abandon the sport at age 12 by her doctor’s recommendation because of constant knee injuries.
+She went on to practice swimming and again managed to show her natural-born athletic abilities, doing very well in competitions.

-In 2006 she started training wrestling (free style) on time to win a junior state title in the sport.
-After that she abandoned both wrestling and swimming to dedicate her full attention to BJJ and her studies.
+In 2006 she started training wrestling (freestyle) on time to win a junior state title in the sport.
+After that, she abandoned both wrestling and swimming to dedicate her full attention to BJJ and her studies.
 She received her brown belt in June 2009 from Leticia Ribeiro while still on the podium of the “Mundial”.
-She would repeat the deed on March 2011 at the Pan American, this time receiving the much coveted black belt from the hands of her master Leticia Ribeiro.
+She would repeat the deed in March 2011 at the Pan American, this time receiving the much-coveted black belt from the hands of her master Leticia Ribeiro.